saifshahriar/dwm-saif/README.md

 ### Display Manager
-If you are using a display manager (i.e. lightdm, sddm, gdm) and if you have already ran the `./install -i` command, you should see it in the login screen list.
+If you are using a display manager (i.e. lightdm, sddm, gdm) and if you have already ran the `make setup` command, you should see it in the login screen list.

 ### Status Bar